-Did you know that a whopping 71% percent of small businesses use social media, and a further 16% plan on using it in the future?
+Did you know that, according to SmallBizTrends in a study that is no longer online, a whopping 71% percent of small businesses use social media, and a further 16% plan on using it in the future?

 Social media and business have become somewhat synonymous with each other in the past five, ten years.
 In fact, more and more businesses are striving to learn how to effectively market themselves on networks like Instagram, Facebook, and Twitter.

 I hear businesses discussing and questioning the benefits of social media all the time.
 Social media is one of the best ways to get small businesses to get seen.
 It is everywhere, and everyone is on it.

 Whether your business is already on social media or is just now contemplating it, you can follow some best practices to make sure you get started in the right direction.